LiskHQ/lisk-docs/docs/building-on-lisk/add-token-to-lisk/standard-token.md

 export TUTORIAL_PRIVATE_KEY=0x...
 ```

-### 2. Add an Lisk Sepolia RPC URL to your environment
+### 2. Add the Lisk Sepolia RPC URL to your environment

 You'll need an RPC URL in order to connect to Lisk Sepolia.
 Set your RPC URL as an environment variable with the `export` command.